Manuteaa/dbd_autoSkillCheck/README.md

 # DBD Auto Skill Check

-The Dead by Daylight Auto Skill Check is a tool developed using deep learning techniques (PyTorch) to automatically detect and successfully hit skill checks in the popular game Dead by Daylight.
+The Dead by Daylight Auto Skill Check is a tool developed using AI (deep learning with PyTorch) to automatically detect and successfully hit skill checks in the popular game Dead by Daylight.
 This tool is designed to improve gameplay performance and enhance the player's skill in the game.